sarah-antillia/Tensorflow-Image-Segmentation-API/README.md

 </a>
 </h2>
 This <a href="./src/TensorflowSwinUNet.py">TensorflowSwinUNet</a> model can be slightly flexibly customizable by a configuration file.<br>
-For example, <b>TensorflowSwinUNet/GastrointestinalPolyp</b> model will be customizable by using <a href="./projects/TensorflowSwinUNet/GastrointestinalPolyp/train_eval_infer.config">
+For example, <b>TensorflowSwinUNet/MultipleMyeloma</b> model will be customizable by using <a href="./projects/TensorflowSwinUNet/MultipleMyeloma/train_eval_infer.config">
 train_eval_infer.config.</a>
 <h2>
 4.1 Training
 </h2>
-Please move to a <b>./projects/TensorflowSwinUNet/GastrointestinalPolyp</b> folder,<br>
+Please move to a <b>./projects/TensorflowSwinUNet/MultipleMyeloma</b> folder,<br>
-and run the following bat file to train TensorflowSwinUNet model for GastrointestinalPolyp.<br>
+and run the following bat file to train TensorflowSwinUNet model for MultipleMyeloma.<br>
 <pre>
 ./1.train.bat
 </pre>